HundredVisionsGuy/Web-Design-Performance-Task-Assessor/README.md

 Python® is used as the scripting language for performing tests and reports.
 We are still selecting license and folder structure.

+### Git branching / release model
+For this project, we'll be using the git branching model from [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/) by Vincent Driessen

 ## Skills Assessed / Unit Tests
 *Syntax*
 Some of the things I will be testing for is: